LivePersonInc/developer-center/_exclude/rls_Feb_scraps_autoEscDialogType.md

 ### Escalation interactions

-Use an Escalation integration in a dialog when....
+Use an Escalation integration in a dialog when you want to transfer a conversation to either a live agent or another bot.

+For some practice with this, complete the Connect to LiveEngage tutorial.

+{: .important}
+For information on performing automatic, bot-to-bot transfers, see here.
+For information on performing manual, bot-to-bot transfers, see here.

 **To add an Escalation interaction**

-1.
+1. Select the interaction just above where you want to add the escalation, and click (Escalation) on the interactions toolbar.
+3. In the interaction,

+MOVE THE BP AND TROUBLESHOOTING DOC HERE TOO!

 FOR THE NEW AUTO ESCALATION DIALOGS PAGE